Brauer College

 Brauer College is a government secondary school, located in Warrnambool, Victoria, Australia.

 Originally established as Warrnambool Technical School in 1911, the school was renamed Brauer College at the beginning of 1990 (after noted 20th-century Warrnambool doctor, Alfred Brauer), to reflect its change from a technical institution into a more mainstream college.
 Brauer has since developed into a large secondary school with an enrolment of approximately 850 students ranging from years 7 to 12.

-The school is known for both outstanding curricular and extra curricular activities, including consistently high VCE results and outstanding levels of success in public speaking, performing arts and sporting areas.

 Sean Fitzpatrick is the current school principal, as of 2024.

 Campuses

 Brauer's main campus is located on Carumut Road, towards the outskirts of Warrnambool's urban area.
 The school features a state of the art performing arts centre and gymnasium, as well as extensive classroom and other facilities including a driver education track and supergrass tennis courts.
 In 2007 the library and science wing were refurbished in addition to the construction of the Australian Technical College Warrnambool campus.
 Directly north of the school, a multimillion-dollar sports facility known as Brauerander Park has been built.
 The park features an athletics track as well as planned facilities for field events, soccer & AFL football fields and a 3-hole golf course.
 The track was completed in mid-May 2007 and was officially opened by the Victorian Governor, Professor David de Kretser in September 2007.